aeshna-cyanea/homm3-planner/README.md

 ### Offline PWA

-After the hosted planner has loaded once, its interface, creature data, and search dependency are cached for use without a network connection.
+After the page has loaded once, its interface, creature data, and search dependency are cached for use without a network connection.
 The Vite PWA plugin generates the service worker and its precache list from the built files, so asset hashes and cache revisions stay synchronized automatically.
 Service